Anybody can be rejected. Social rejection can happen in any situation.

 * on their faith and fate or conviction about certain issues.

-* physical appearance – good looking, not-so, thin or fat for example.
+* physical appearance – good looking, not-so-thin or fat as examples.

 * economic status – rich or poor.